Skip to content

 Series plotted with drag and drop

-With your mouse over the plotting area, you can:
+With the mouse over the plot area:

-• Left-click and drag to pan around the plot
+• Left-click and drag to pan

-• Right-click and drag to draw a zoom rectangle for precision zooming
+• Right-click and drag to draw a zoom rectangle

 • Double-click to fit all data in view